 It’s important to note that there are not multiple doses per pen.
 Each Wegovy pen delivers only a single dose.
 You’ll need to use a new pen for each dose of Wegovy.

 Wegovy requires a dose escalation.
 This means your doctor will start you on a specific starting dose.
 Then, they’ll adjust it over time to reach the drug’s maximum dose.

 The dose schedule described below is the typical Wegovy dose escalation.
 That said, your treatment plan may vary.
 For example, if you experience side effects at any point during dose escalation, your doctor may delay your next dose increase by several weeks.
-However, Wegovy isn’t recommended for adults who have intolerable side effects with the 2.4-mg maintenance dose.

 The following dosing guide describes dosages that are commonly used or recommended.
 However, be sure to use the dosage your doctor prescribes for you.
 Your doctor will determine the best dosage to fit your needs.